March 24, 2020

 Indeed, it seems nothing will be allowed to get in the way of the UN, EU and environmentalist obsession with climate change as the single greatest threat facing humanity and planet.
 But climate cataclysms exist in models and headlines, are decades away, are hardly unprecedented for East Africa, and can hardly be worse than these recurring locust cataclysms.
 But UN, EU, World Bank and eco-centered foundation money drives the agenda and pays Africa’s leaders and bureaucrats.
 So recurring real-world crises get short shrift.

-When it comes to insect control, the driving force is aid money totally skewed to agro-ecologyand its perverse focus on "food sovereignty,” and "traditional subsistence farming” with wood plows and oxen, "in harmony with nature,” free from Western seeds, fertilizers, tractors and, above all, pesticides.
+When it comes to insect control, the driving force is aid money totally skewed to agro-ecologyand its perverse focus on "food sovereignty,†and "traditional

 The new moniker is clever, but the ideology and donor-driven attitudes are nothing new.
 Dr. Edwards documented themin his 1988 article.
-The FAO, USAID, USEPA, World Bank, Environmental Defense Fund and other organizations were pushing "all-natural, biological, integrated pest management” practices back then, too.
+The FAO, USAID, USEPA, World Bank, Environmental Defense Fund and other organizations were pushing "all-natural, biological, integrated pest management†practices back then, too.
 They were totally opposed to the use of dieldrin and other insecticides that actually work.
 They keep families, communities, clinics and hospitals dependent on minimalist wind and solar electricity.

 Just as today, their focus back then was on alleged, possible side effects from modern insecticides, which used properly by trained applicators are safe for people, livestock, wildlife and most non-target insects.
 The key is having the necessary staff, equipment and chemicals ahead of time.
 Under pressure by all these external forces, East Africa failed to do that – and now it is reaping the proverbial whirlwind.